nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 reason, the tidyverse package doesn’t always install properly, so we installed each package individually.

-After installing packages, you must load them with the function `library()` to use the associated functions, objects, and help files.
+After installing packages, we need to load the functions and tools we want to use from the package with the `library()` command.
 In addition to using the package `ggplot`, we will also use `cowplot` and `scales` to make pretty visualizations.

 ``` r
 library(ggplot2)